whatsthebeef/useful_commands/README.md

 To get iso2 as id and include names -

-opojson --id-property iso_a2 -p name=NAME -p name -o world.json subunits.json
+topojson --id-property iso_a2 -p name=NAME -p name -o world.json subunits.json

 To get all capital cities